Blackpool Corporation No. 40

 Approval was much more likely to be given for trams that could be designated as ‘rebuilds’ or ‘replacements’, however, particularly since these could be constructed in-house using the new workshops that had been built at Rigby Road (utilising war-surplus equipment where available).
 Moreover, such additional trams could also be paid for out of revenue funding without having to draw on the exceedingly limited capital allocation for new trams.
 This achieved considerable savings for the Corporation to the tune of £400 per tramcar compared with the £1,750 charged by Hurst, Nelson.

 Taking advantage of this form of ‘creative accountancy’, Number 40 was one of a number of extra trams – 35 in total – that were technically described as ‘rebuilds’ or ‘replacements’ even though they effectively amounted to brand-new Standard trams.
-All 42 Standards were built to a traditional design and Number 40 (categorised as a ‘replacement’ vehicle) was given a full-length top cover.
+All 42 Standards were built to a traditional design and Number 40 (categorised as a ‘replacement’ vehicle) was given a full-length top cover but lacked drivers’ vestibules at this point .

 In later years the Standards were largely restricted to the inland Marton route and several were decommissioned as new streamlined cars entered into service, though some of the remaining cars were given a temporary reprieve during the mid-1950s when they were pressed into service as promenade extras and for illumination tours.

-While at Crich Blackpool 40 has been one of the most intensively used trams of the fleet and by the end of 2014 had covered a total of over 40,500 miles: more than any other tramcar!
+While at Crich Blackpool 40 has been one of the most intensively used trams of the fleet and by the end of 2017 had covered a total of 43,866 miles: more than any other tramcar in the fleet!
+The tramcar entered the workshops during the 2021 season for a well-earned overhaul that also included recanvassing and a repaint.

 - Type of tram